jaikasera/Legislator-Chatbot/README.md

 - **Response:** The model retrieves relevant data from the indexed voting poll documents and provides a detailed, factual response based on actual legislative records.

 ###  Additional Notes
-- The `additional_data` folder contains the scraped bills, which are not indexed by default to avoid excessive load times.
+- The `additional_data` folder contains the scraped bills, which are currently being excluded from indexing to avoid excessive load times.
 They can be optionally included if needed for more comprehensive responses.